 $ mvn clean verify

 When a goal is executed, the extension first checks the local Build Cache for stored build results that may be reused.
 If no result is found in the local Build Cache, the remote Build Cache is queried.
 If neither provides a result, the goal is executed and the outputs of all cacheable goals are stored in the local Build Cache.
 Since we just activated the Build Cache for the project, the local Build Cache as well as the remote Build Cache are empty and all goals are executed.
-This is reflected in the corresponding build scan’s goal execution page.
+This is reflected in the corresponding Build Scan’s goal execution page.

 first build